Operational-Sciences-Group/Project-Birddog/README.md

 'birddog' (at current version 0.7) is a powershell function for parsing a .csv or .json file for a search term and identifying the lines where that term occurs.
-The intended use-case is for identifying the location of a string for manual manipulation where automatically replacing every occurance of the string within the file with powershell is unwanted.
+The intended use-case is for identifying the location of a string for manual manipulation where automatically replacing every occurrence of the string within the file with powershell is unwanted.
 Once 'birddogv0.7.ps1' is run within a powershell session, the function can be invoked in one of two ways;  By feeding the 'filepath' and 'searchterm' parameters on the same line: